-There are also EU initiatives to stimulate business-to-government (B2G) sharing of data to boost improvement to policy making and public services, which may increase the available range of information for re-use.
+There are also EU initiatives to stimulate business-to-government (B2G) sharing of data to boost improvement to policy making and public services, which may increase the available range of information for re-use.1

 The UK has implemented the PSI Directive (as amended) but does not plan to implement the EU’s Open Data Directive.
 The Open Government Licence Framework is commonly used to facilitate the re-use of PSI.
 The requestor can procure the information by making a request under the Freedom of Information Act 2000.

-Canada has adopted the international Open Data Charter and has created an Open Data Portal for disseminating PSI.
+Canada has adopted the international Open Data Charter3 and has created an Open Data Portal4 for disseminating PSI.

 China does not have PSI laws for the time being.

 Singapore does not have any legislation which provides for the sharing of PSI with the public.
 However, the Singaporean government has introduced a number of initiatives to share PSI with the public.
 These include: